 First off, international brokers will rarely let you buy stocks in Thailand.
 An account based in the United States or Europe will usually let you trade on the top dozen or so stock exchanges.

 Thailand’s isn’t one of them.
-With that said, you aren’t completely out of luck if you’re unable to open a local account.
+You aren’t completely out of luck if you can’t open a local account though.
 A select few firms like Boom Securities in Hong Kong will let you trade Thai stocks.

 But that brings us to our second reason: you’ll save a lot of money in brokerage fees by opening a local account.
 That’s true for buying stocks anywhere in the world, not just in Thailand.